Eranga2003/magadige-todo-web/README.md

-# 🤖 Magadige — AI-Powered Productivity OS
+# 🤖 Magadige — AI-Powered TODO Assistant

 > *Your intelligent companion for the journey ahead.*